When the good guys go bad

 MINUS the sound, the federal police surveillance video reveals a seemingly innocuous scene - just two friends chatting in a Sydney street.
-But restore the volume and you can hear two men with the distinctive Australian accents plotting what they hoped would be an extremely lucrative drug importing operation.

 The shorter man, Craig Nicholson, wears an oversized red jumper draped over his middle-aged paunch.
 His companion, Wayne Cleveland, is taller, with muscle-bound shoulders broadened by years of paddling out at his home break of Maroubra in Sydney's inner south-east.